In-mortals, Ep. 1

 “Nothing.”
 I shook my head.
 “I thought I heard something, it startled me is all.”

 The child’s eyes squinted in glee.
 “You are an excellent liar,” she assured me.
-“I would expect nothing else from someone capable of bearing my human form.”
+“I would expect nothing else from someone capable of bearing and nurturing my human form.”

 I started again, but didn’t show it this time.

 “Much better,” she told me.
 “If we are to continue this relationship you’ll need to be better practiced at this.”

 So, you’ll stay?
 I let the thought dangle.